 - 1-59 Days – No requirement for employer or employee

 - 60-90 days – PAYE can be disregarded provided the employer supplies specific information to HMRC by 31 May following the end of the tax year

 - 91-150 days – Conditions as per 60-90 days to be applied together with statement from overseas Revenue for specific employees

 - 151 – 183 days – Conditions as per 60-90 days and 91-150 days to be applied.
 In addition to this further information must be supplied to HMRC re individual employees.

-If your employees will perform all of their duties of employment in the Republic of Ireland or their duties will be in excess of 183 days during the tax year to 31 December then you must register as an employer for Irish PAYE, this can be done by completing Form TR1(FT) for individuals or TR2(FT) for companies and submitting to the Revenue Commissioners.
+If your employees will perform all of their duties of employment in Ireland or their duties will be in excess of 183 days during the tax year to 31 December then you must register as an employer for Irish PAYE, this can be done by completing Form TR1(FT) for individuals or TR2(FT) for companies and submitting to the Revenue Commissioners.
 Employees will be subject to Irish PAYE, PRSI, USC and LPT (if applicable).

 Each month you will need to complete and submit Form P30 to Revenue Commissioners detailing the total PAYE/PRSI/USC/LPT due for the previous month.
 Returns must be submitted (online) by the 14th following the month end and PAYE liability must be paid (online) by the 23rd following the month end.

 Penalty and interest charges will be incurred for late submission of P30 returns and late payments.